 The Komatsu Way, which describes the guiding principles for our actions at Komatsu, stresses the importance of an emphasis on workplaces to exercise good judgment based on the reality thereat.
-Komatsu has continued to grow by

-Komatsu will continue to grow by creating new value through teamwork among its diverse people. capitalizing on the strength of its frontline capabilities, which enable us to identify issues, exercise good judgment based on reality, make decisions, and execute reforms based on these decisions.
+Komatsu has continued to grow by capitalizing on the strength of its frontline capabilities, which enable us to identify issues, exercise good judgment based on reality, make decisions, and execute reforms based on these decisions.
 If I look back at my career thus far, I cannot help but see that my capacity for judgment, decision-making, and action needed in corporate management was honed through the wisdom I gained from experience and from action, by immersing myself in a given situation and truly engaging with the reality of its conditions.